Mygdonia A.C.

 Mygdonia Badminton Athletic Club (A.C.
-Badminton Mygdonia) is a badminton club based in Drymos, Thessaloniki, Greece.
+Badminton Mygdonia) is a badminton club based in Drymos, Oraiokastro, Thessaloniki, Greece.
 It was started in February 2000 and officially founded on March 22, 2002.
 Its emblem is an olive wreath, and its colors are orange and black.
 Mygdonia A.C. has achieved success at both the national and international levels.
 Many of the club's athletes have received national commendations in various age categories.
 Some have won the Greek Championship while others have been requested by the national badminton team of Greece.

 History

 Founding and early history

 Mygdonia A.C. was the first badminton sport club to be based in Drymos, Thessaloniki.
 The first coach of the team, Evangelia Tetradi, managed to staff the first sections of the academy with children, especially from primary and high school, after several badminton exhibitions at schools in the Mygdonia region.
 100 kids were gathered during the debut training of the team.
 There was high interest in badminton in the region, and the club soon created a charter and officially established.
 In 2002, Mygdonia A.C. obtained an official form and joined the Hellenic Badminton Federation.

 In the club's early years, the athletes of Mygdonia A.C. participated in official contests and friendly tournaments, and the first accomplishments and medals in local school games created optimism for establishment among national leaders.
 Many new athletes joined the club; the first participants joined between March 31 and April 1, 2001, during the National Greek Championship U-15 at Sidirokastro.